 6. Just Look (Extra) Put Together

-Regardless of how casual or relaxed your organization’s party is, it doesn’t hurt to put a little extra care into your appearance, but this means simply no wrinkles, stains, or scuffs.
-Throw in a leather jacket or cool broach if you want to bring a bit more to the table.
+Regardless of how casual or relaxed your organization’s party is, it doesn’t hurt to put a little extra care into your appearance—but this means simply no wrinkles, stains, or scuffs.
+Throw on a leather jacket or cool broach if you want to bring a bit more to the table.

 7. Wear What You Have, Feel Comfortable in, and Love